 The reservoir holds approx. 222 million gallons of water and can supply Halifax with up to 1 million gallons of water a day if needed by gravity alone.
 The reservoir is fed by the Hebble Brook, Skirden Clough and water running down from the moorland above.

 Yorkshire water took over responsibility for the reservoir in 1974, and the surrounding woodland and nature reserve have been looked after Calderdale Leisure Services since 1987.
 Ogden water was renamed in 1988 having previously been called Ogden Reservoir.

 You can like my Facebook page at,

-All my pictures of Peoples Park can be viewed at my Flickr account at,
+There are over 50 pictures taken of and around the reservoir which can be viewed at my Flickr account at,